-See Related: Things that will Shock You About Germany
+See Related: Things that Will Shock You About Germany

 Address: Franz-Böhmert-Straße 1, 28205 Bremen, Germany

 Wuseum is a sports club museum located in Franz-Böhmert-Straße 1, 28205 Bremen, Germany.
 The museum is dedicated to displaying the history of eventful clubs from over one hundred and twenty years past.
-Entering the museum takes its visitor on a green and white journey!
+Entering the museum takes its visitor on a green-and-white journey!

 Also on exhibition in the museum is the Muffe, responsible for paralyzing electricity in the Weserstadion in the 2004/2005 football season.
-Audio and video clips from various multimedia stations can also be found exhibited in the museum.
+Audio and video clips from various multimedia stations can also be exhibited in the museum.